 The BEng Architecture programme aims to provide you with a comprehensive foundation in architecture.
-Through architectural design tasks you will be guided in developing an understanding of the importance of human needs and desires, as well as developing creative and responsible responses, by taking into account the social, cultural, ecological, economic as well as technological contexts within which architecture is situated.
+Through architectural design tasks, you will be guided in developing an understanding of the importance of human needs and desires, as well as developing creative and responsible solutions.

 The BEng Architecture programme has become the first programme of its kind at a Chinese university to receive validation by the Royal Institute of British Architects (RIBA), thus demonstrating XJTLU's commitment to providing world-class, internationally recognised education to students from China and abroad.